Estimated reading time: 9 minutes

 In order to protect their joints later in life, they need to build up muscles and tissue, etc., gently.
 As this can vary from breed to breed, I would.

-I would always recommend checking with your vet how much exercise they can have, but as a general rule, the Kennel Club’s recommendations and guidance are as follows.
+I always recommend checking with your vet about how much exercise your dog can have, but as a general rule, the Kennel Club’s recommendations and guidance are as follows.

 “A good rule of thumb is a ratio of five minutes exercise per month of age (up to twice a day) until the puppy is fully grown, i.e. 15 minutes (up to twice a day) when three months old, 20 minutes when four months old etc. Once they are fully grown, they can go out for much longer.”